Primary

 The stretch comes from the posterior pelvic tilt and glute squeeze, not from leaning forward.
 Tuck your tailbone under and squeeze the glute of the kneeling leg—this creates the stretch without back strain.
 Keep your front knee stacked over your ankle.

-Want Kneeling Hip Flexor Stretch in your program?
+See where Kneeling Hip Flexor Stretch fits in your weekly plan

 Kneel on one knee with other foot forward.